linux-integrity/ima-doc/event-log-format.rst

 for backward compatibility.

 Normally, systemd mounts securityfs in the kernel.
-It is possible that this pseudofile will not exist because securityfs is not mounted.
+It is possible that this pseudo-file will not exist because securityfs is not mounted.
 Remedy this by adding this line to ``/etc/fstab``:

 ::